nikfrank/react-ulpan/README.md

   - step3: build a view level component to CREATE / EDIT exercises
   - step4: build a view level component to READ && render results

-- Section 2: Server for saving exercises and results
-  - step0: booting an express server
-  - step1: defining API routes and their handlers
-    - responding with stub data
-  - step2: connecting to postgres (involves installation of postgres)
-    - hydrating tables with mock data
-    - reading data from the db for GET requests
-    - saving data from POST requests
-    - updating data with PUT or PATCH requests

-- Section 3: user login and identity
+- Section 2: user login and identity
   - step0: making a facebook app id
   - step1: integrating facebook login to our app
   - step2: using our facebook identity for CREATE and READ requests